Benjamin-Davies/math/README.md

 # Math

-This repository contains various projects that are based on maths concepts.
+This repository contains various small projects that are based on maths concepts.

 ### [Fractal Section](./FractalSection/)